shivannis/xandr-docs-public/xandr-docs/articles/invest/what-to-check-if-you-suspect-a-report-discrepancy.md

 ---
-title : Microsoft Invest - What to Check if You Suspect a Discrepancy description : Learn about the common potential causes for report discrepancies.
+title: Microsoft Invest - What to Check if You Suspect a Discrepancy
+description: Learn about the common potential causes for report discrepancies. ms.date: 10/28/2023
 ---

 # Microsoft Invest - What to check if you suspect a discrepancy